51 Types of Tables for Your Home

 Folding tables are champions of space-saving.
 These can be main tables or extra tables used for bigger gatherings in small spaces.
-These tables can be easily folded and assembled by one or two people, depending on the size.
+These tables can be easily folded and assembled by one or two people, depending on their size.
 They can be stacked in narrow storage spaces since their legs can also be folded.

 8. Drop Leaf Table

-Another type of folding table, a drop leaf table, has two hinged flat surfaces where you can put trinkets and dinnerware.
+Another type of folding table, a drop-leaf table, has two hinged flat surfaces where you can put trinkets and dinnerware.
 These hinged sections are called "leaves."
 With the help of a pedestal or four table legs, each leaf can be folded or "dropped" and still be useful.
 This is different from a folding table, which needs to be put together in its entirety.

 9. Trestle Table

-This table is known for its legless structure, This large table, although legless, has trestles to support the flat surface.
+This table is known for its legless structure.
+This large table, although legless, has trestles to support the flat surface.
 These are connected by a beam underneath.
-The table top can be made from solid wood, planks, or other materials.
+The tabletop can be made from solid wood, planks, or other materials.

 10. Picnic Table

 Picnic tables are outdoor tables that are typically made of wood.
-Two benches are attached to the table's sides, each can accommodate three to four people.
+Two benches are attached to the table's sides; each can accommodate three to four people.
 A picnic table commonly measures 72 x 58 x 30 inches.

 B. Different Styles of Living Room Tables

-The living room is considered one of the most important rooms in the home as it serves as a place to relax, gather, and represent the overall theme of the space.
+The living room is considered one of the most important rooms in the home, as it serves as a place to relax, gather, and represent the overall theme of the space.
 Aside from the sofa and entertainment unit, there are various essential and decorative tables that can be used inside the living room.
 Here are some types that you may choose.